noboss93/master_thesis/README.md

 # *IN PROGRESS*
 ## Master Thesis
-Containing my files to my master thesis.
+Containing all files to my master thesis.